 The United Kingdom Accreditation Service’s role as the UK’s national accreditation body, including for most UK conformity assessment bodies, will remain as it is now.

 Existing harmonised standards (used to demonstrate conformity with EU essential requirements) will become UK ‘designated standards’, used to demonstrate conformity with UK essential requirements.
 As noted above, immediately following exit these will be identical to EU essential requirements.

-All manufacturers intending to place products on the UK market on or after 29 March 2019 will want to consider the actions outlined below.
+All manufacturers intending to place products on the UK market on or after 29 March 2019 (may also apply to new exit date on 31 December 2020) will want to consider the actions outlined below.

 Actions for businesses and other stakeholders

 Manufacturers placing products on the UK market should note: